-Continuing from Year 7 with the theme of understanding our world through the lens of others, we move to exploring Poems from Different Cultures.
+Continuing from Year 7 with the theme of understanding our world through the lens of others, we move from the supernatural to exploring Poems from Different Cultures.
 Students will be exposed to rich and diverse language, themes and ideas and develop skills of interpretations and writing an analytical essay.